 Boris Akunin (1956 - ) - Follow the adventures of Erast Fandorin as he solves crimes in 19th century Russia.
 Akunin worked as a translator before becoming a writer.

 Lindsey Davis (1939 - ) was born in Birmingham, read English at Oxford, and then worked in the civil service until 1985.
-She is best known for her series about Marcus Didius Falco, who solves crimes in Rome in the 70's.
+She is best known for her series about Marcus Didius Falco, who solves crimes in Rome in the 70's (No not the 1970's, the 70's AD).
 The first novel of the series, The Silver Pigs was published in 1989.
 She is now writing a second series about Flavia Alba, Falco's adopted daughter.
 Ms. Davis has won many awards including the CWA Cartier Diamond Dagger which honours outstanding achievement in the field of crime writing.
 For more information, visit her web site